Responsibilities

 • Ensure workers under your supervision are aware of all known hazards

-• Ensure workers under your supervision have the appropriate personal protective equipment, is issued properly, regularly inspected and maintained
+• Ensure workers under your supervision have the appropriate personal protective equipment, are issued properly, regularly inspected and maintained

 Employer Responsibilities